radareorg/radare2-book/src/analysis/code_analysis.md

 age 0x8048337 0x80483e0
 ```

-You can also run `axt*` to split the radare2 commands and set flags on those corresponding XREFs.
+Use `axt*` to split the radare2 commands and set flags on those corresponding XREFs.

 Apart from predefined algorithms to identify functions there is a way to specify
 a function prelude with a configuration option `anal.prelude`.
 For example, like